LOCATION OF RWANDA

 The Bill & Melinda Gates Foundation, supported Innovations for Poverty Action (IPA) in one district of Rusizi, to conduct a Randomised Control Trial to ascertain the effect of the CHC approach in Rwanda on disease reduction (2012-2016) which has just been published.

-Africa AHEAD, which assisted Ministry of Health in Rusizi has just completed the four year intervention and is also publishing findings from the data collected over the same period as the RCT.
+Africa AHEAD, which assisted Ministry of Health in Rusizi completed the four year intervention in 2017 and is in the process of publishing findings from the data collected over the same period as the RCT.